acreskeyMoz/R_tools/README.md

 # R_tools: R plots from browsertime.json

+Just copy your `browsertime-results` folder over and run this script to generate a pretty graph.

 The data flow is:
 browsertime.json -> csv -> R data frame -> plot to .png

 • Clone this repo

-• Copy your root `browsertime-results` into `experiment/data` These scripts are looking for visual metrics (e.g. SpeedIndex, ContenfulSpeedIndex)
+• Copy your root `browsertime-results` into `experiment/data`

+    These scripts are looking for visual metrics (e.g. SpeedIndex, ContenfulSpeedIndex) The name of the folder in which the browsertime.json resides is used as the 'mode'.
+    This is a variation (e.g. a browser, preference change, etc).
+See example folder structure below.

 • Open `plot_browsertime_visual_metrics.R` and modify this line